-Time to cut your carbon footprint and reduce your greenhouse gas emissions starts at home.
+Time to cut your carbon footprint and reduce your greenhouse gas emissions because it all starts at home.
 Carbon dioxide accounts for the majority of greenhouse gas emissions, and electricity makes up the largest portion of CO2 emissions.
 This means that in order to lower your carbon footprint, you must look to the electricity-hungry appliances in your home with a critical eye.
 In other words, you must go towards energy efficiency in a big way.

-While I talk about this in the Green Guru Guides book Do It Yourself Home Energy Audits by David Findley.
+I talk about reducing your carbon footprint in the Green Guru Guides book Do It Yourself Home Energy Audits by David Findley.
 As stated before, there are over 140 different ways you can decide to make your house energy efficient.
-As suggested in the book and Parts Select did in this infographic here are some other options to reduce your carbon footprint!
+Furthermore, I suggested in the book and Parts Select did in this infographic.
+In addition, here are some other options to reduce your carbon footprint!

-As Parts Select, some of the worst electricity-sucking appliances are a desktop computer and the infamous clothes dryer.
+As Parts Select, some of the worst electricity-sucking appliances are a desktop computer.
+As well as the infamous clothes dryer.
 I mean you can’t get an Energy Star rating on a dryer!
 Geez!

-Therefore, in order to cut down on energy, consider drying your clothing on a line outside in the warmer months will cut your carbon footprint.
+Therefore, in order to cut down on energy, consider drying your clothing on a line.
+Especially outside in the warmer months will cut your carbon footprint.
 For appliances and devices that are entirely necessary, keep in mind that unplugging them when not in use can save you money, and send less carbon emissions into the atmosphere.
 Remember, just because a device is not turned on, does not mean it isn’t using power.
 Make a habit of unplugging your countertop appliances all at once so you don’t forget.

 Luckily, manufacturers are starting to make energy-efficient appliances standard.
 Replacing your current appliances with Energy Star versions can save you thousands of dollars on your energy bill over several years.
 Until you are in a position to replace your appliances, there are some efforts you can make to reduce your usage of your current ones.
 For example, planning meals in advance can decrease your need to use the oven and stove.
 Boil several eggs at once rather than that single day’s portion, and be mindful of not preheating the oven too far in advance of your food prep.